json420/degu/doc/degu.base.rst

         Initially ``False``, will be ``True`` after entire body has been read.

+    .. method:: __iter__()

+        Iterate through all the data in the HTTP body.

+        This method will yield the entire HTTP body as a series of ``bytes`` instances each up to :attr:`Body.iosize` bytes in size.

+        Note that you can only iterate through an :class:`Body` instance once.

     .. method:: read(size=None)

         Read part (or all) of the HTTP body.